-We have multiple series of senior unsecured notes outstanding under an indenture dated as of December 8, 2005, as to which The Bank of New York Mellon Trust Company, N.A., serves as trustee, and we intend to seek the consent of noteholders to provide that the Redomestication is permitted under each such series.
+We have multiple series of senior unsecured notes outstanding under an indenture dated as of December 8, 2005, as to which The Bank of New York Mellon Trust Company, N.A., serves as trustee.
+On April 22, 2024, we announced that we had received the requisite consent of noteholders under each series of our outstanding senior notes to an amendment to the indenture which provides that the Redomestication is permitted thereunder.